D.M.Z Tour & Memorial Gloucester Valley Battle

 After touring DMZ you are going to go on a tour to Gamaksan Suspension Bridge.
 Gamak-san is a mountain of great prominence.
 Rising dramatically from the southern plain of the Imjin River right next to DMZ area, its sharp rocky summit watches north over the DMZ.
 While it’s not the longest anymore, the Gamaksan Suspension Bridge is substantial and pretty awe-inspiring.
 Enjoy the great experience of seeing a cool view over Silmari Valley on the cool bridge, which is 150m long.

 It is a tour to look around the Demilitarized zone, the symbol of the division of the Korean Peninsula for about 3hours.
-After lunch with the delicious duck barbecue, going to Gamaksan Mountain to enjoy beautiful mountains and valley crossing the suspension bridge.
+After lunch with the delicious duck barbecue, going to Gamaksan Mountain to visit Memorial Gloucester Valley Battle, a battlefield between Chinese and U.N. forces and enjoy beautiful mountains and valley crossing the suspension bridge.

 08:00 Pick you up at your place